 Eden Unearthed is the largest privately-funded exhibition of its kind in Australia.
 The fabulous outdoor display garden features floating, suspended, sculptural and sound installations.

-There will be forty installations, all capturing something exceptional and ephemeral about our environment, focusing on recycled materials and plant products.
+There will be thirty five installations, all capturing something exceptional and ephemeral about our environment, focusing on recycled materials and plant products.

 The works focus on environmental issues such as recycling, drought and climate change, and many utilise recycled materials and plant products.
 The largest privately funded exhibition of its kind in Australia

 Congratulations to everyone for their contributions to Eden Unearthed: art in the gardens.
 Of particular note, judges Trevor Weekes, Allan Giddy and Rae Bolotin decided to award the following: